wafflepie/redux-syringe/docs/tutorial/01-dependency-injection.md

 ## Side Effect Libraries

-Redux Tools also support injection of [redux-observable epics](https://redux-observable.js.org/) and [generic Redux middleware](https://redux.js.org/advanced/middleware).
+Redux Syringe also supports injection of [redux-observable epics](https://redux-observable.js.org/) and [generic Redux middleware](https://redux.js.org/advanced/middleware).
 Use the `withEpics` and `withMiddleware` decorators in the same way as `withReducers`.

 !> Support for [redux-saga](https://redux-saga.js.org/) is not planned, but contributions are welcome nonetheless.